 Despite the obvious fact that it is about liquor, drugs and sex, the title song has sound-tracked so many ad campaigns that it’s impossible to mention them all.
 This cheapens the magnificence of the song because it is the soundtrack of life – and especially of Iggy’s life.
 The song is also on the Trainspotting film soundtrack.

 The catchy riff was inspired while in Berlin, the Glammer Twins were listening to American Forces Network News, which had a Morse code call signal.
 Bowie first played it on a ukulele, and the beat was later interpreted in the studio by the drumbeat of the brilliant Hunt Sales, adding crashing cymbals.
 It resembles the keyboard/guitar riff of The Doors’ song ‘Touch Me’.

-The lyrics about being ‘just a modern guy’ refer to an addicted character and phrases (Johnny Yen, ‘the flesh machine’ and ‘hypnotizing chickens’ in William Burroughs’ 1961 and 1962 novels, The Soft Machine and The Ticket That Exploded.
+The lyrics about being ‘just a modern guy’ refer to an addicted character and phrases (Johnny Yen, ‘the flesh machine’ and ‘hypnotizing chickens’) in William Burroughs’ 1961 and 1962 novels, The Soft Machine and The Ticket That Exploded.